mjpekala/maxfun-experiment/rev2/README.md

 ## Quick start

-1. Download the CIFAR-10 data set.
-You can use the script [here](./data/get_cifar.sh) or manually download and unpack the archive.
+1. Download the Caltech-101.
+You can use the script [here](./data/get_caltech101.sh) or manually download and unpack the archive.

-2. Edit the [preprocessing](./preprocess_cifar10.m) script for your choice of windows and feature generation function.
-In particular, you may want to change *window_size*, *stride*, *feature_type*, as well as the feature-specific parameters.
-Then run this script to generate features for various pooling methods.
-Note you need to run set_path.m the first time.

-3. Edit (if needed) and run the the [classify](classify_cifar10.m) script to evaluate performance.

-Note that the current setup is not as complete (e.g. in terms of parameter selection, cross-validation) as possible; the intent here is to facilitate rapid experimentation with various features and pooling strategies.
+2. Edit the [preprocessing](./process_images.m) script to select a windowing and feature type (e.g. gabor edge, dyadic edge).
+The parameters of primary interest are towards the top of the script in the PARAMETERS section.

+3. Run the process_images.m script.
+Note that you will have to [set Matlab's path](set_path.m) before calling the script the first time.
+This will generate a .mat file with maximum, average and maxfun pooling for all images.

+4. To evaluate classification performance, run the [classify](classify_images.m) script.
+This will evaluate maxfun pooling as well as a number of pooling strategies of the form $\alpha * max + (1 - \alpha)*avg$.

 ## Caltech-101 "Lean"
-The Caltech-101 "lean" data set is a subset of Caltech-101, restricted to classes with between 80 and 130 instances.
+The Caltech-101 "lean" data set is a subset of Caltech-101, restricted to classes having between 80 and 130 instances.
-Our motivation is to have a data set where each class has sufficient representation and there is a fair amount of balance among classes.
+Our motivation is to have a data set where each class has sufficient representation while maintaining balance among classes.
+By default, Caltech-101 has a few classes with very large membership and also a fair number of classes with few members.
-The classes satisfying this criteria are:
+The classes satisfying our "sufficient representation yet balanced" criteria are:

 ```
 >> process_images